 Where existing solar cell technologies are affordable and available, these methods are also possible; i.e. using solar concentrators also shining on solar cells.
 High tech and efficient LED technologies will be implemented inside the dome and focused on the seating area, for the creation of light in the evening hours for reading and learning about green technologies.

 Part of this project will be to create a web page that will be devoted to green energy solutions in water collection, production of steam, ways of using the steam to generate power, ways of growing food using organic and recycling means such as aquaponics and vermiponics.
-This can be an ongoing open source project seeking local community input and connecting to world wide web resources.
-Any desert region or place where there is adequate sunlight can be a possible site for the project with unique flora, fauna and cultural landscape knowledge will be distilled and propagated as to best practices given local environmental factors.
+This can be an ongoing open-source project seeking local community input and connecting to world wide web resources.
+Any desert region or place where there is adequate sunlight can be a possible site for the project with unique flora, fauna, and cultural landscape knowledge that will be distilled and propagated as to best practices given local environmental factors.

 Recycling Waste/Feeding Fish: Vermiponics and Black Soldier Flies

 Using controlled methods of introducing green waste, worms would be fed paper and food scraps to allow for the production of soil and plant fertilizers.
-These systems will be integrated with the river as a model, where water that comes directly from the waste of fish would be pumped into gravity fed systems starting with marsh like conditions where fish solid waste would be denitrified by bacterial cultures, as it progressively flows through cleaner and cleaner containers also feeding organic vegetables.
+These systems will be integrated with the river as a model, where water that comes directly from the waste of fish would be pumped into gravity-fed systems starting with marsh-like conditions where fish solid waste would be denitrified by bacterial cultures, as it progressively flows through cleaner and cleaner containers also feeding organic vegetables.

 The fish waste is turned into the best fertilizer the plants would want to consume and in the process sets up a symbiotic space where fish, plants, bacteria, worms, and humans are benefiting from each other.